ajlorans/document-management/README.md

 ## Features

 - User registration and authentication (JWT-based).
-- Role-based access control (e.g., Uploader, Admin, various Approver roles).
+- Role-based access control (Admin, Uploader, LegalApprover, ManagerApprover, FinalApprover).
 - Secure document uploading.
 - Multi-step document approval workflows.
-- Ability to view document status and history (implied, to be fully developed).
+- Ability to view document status and history.
 - Approve or reject documents at each stage of the workflow.

 ## Tech Stack

 ### Backend

-- **.NET Core (C#)**: Framework for building the API.
+- **.NET 8.0 (C#)**: Framework for building the API.
 - **ASP.NET Core Identity**: For user authentication and authorization.
 - **Entity Framework Core**: For data access and interaction with the database.
 - **JWT (JSON Web Tokens)**: For secure token-based authentication.
-- **Database**: (Likely SQL Server, a common choice with .NET.
-Specify your database here if different, e.g., PostgreSQL, SQLite).
+- **Database**: (Likely SQL Server by default with .NET templates.
+Update if you are using PostgreSQL, SQLite, etc. Configuration is in `appsettings.json`)

 ### Frontend